kerlandsson/java-troubleshooting/README.md

 # Troubleshooting Java Applications

-This document contains useful commands and code snippets for troubleshooting Java applications.
+This document contains useful commands and code snippets for troubleshooting Java applications in production.

 The following assumptions are made.